 Located 45 minutes away from Ubud, Nungnung waterfall is a great half day adventure or on your way to North Bali.
 From the Canggu and Kuta area it is a 45 kilometer drive which makes your journey around 80 minutes long.
 If you drive with a scooter you’re most likely faster than with a car due to the traffic.

-You can also perfectly combine a visit to NungNung waterfall with a visit to Jatiluwih rice fields and Leke Leke waterfall which are both super close.
+Another option if you’re going by your own transport is to combine a visit to NungNung waterfall with a visit to Jatiluwih rice fields and Leke Leke waterfall which are both super close.
 Getting to NungNung waterfall is actually half the fun.
 During the drive you will follow winding country roads, along local villages and markets, slowly climbing the lush green mountains of Central Bali.
 Surrounded by rice fields and coconut palm trees, this drive is truly scenic.
 You will feel that it gets cooler up in the mountains and that there is more oxygen in the air.
 Bring a jacket if you want to be sure to not get a cold on the motorbike.
 Especially when you’re sweaty after the climb back up to the parking lot.

 About Nungnung waterfall